 Babel plugin

 Our golden rule is to never introduce any component that could pollute your native view hierarchy.
-In other words, if you use a View
+In other words, if you use a View, we will never replace it or wrap it in any other component.
+There is one special case, documented below, concerning the Pressable component.

 Let’s discuss the responsibilities of the Babel plugin: